 Date and Time Type Description October 14, 2019, at 10:00 a.m.
 Steering Committee Meeting No. 1 Introduce the LHMP and the planning process, steering committee function, and hazards of concern workshop November 14, 2019, at 6:00 p.m.
 Planning Committee Meeting No. 2 Confirm hazards of concern, identify goals and objectives, develop public involvement strategy, review NFIP and CRS compliance, review critical facilities list, and review repetitive damage facilities January 16, 2020, at 2:30 p.m.
 Planning Committee Meeting No. 3 Review survey results; discuss hazards of concern and how climate change was incorporated into each hazard; evaluate the hazard analysis and risk assessment; review general impacts and vulnerabilities; review goals for mitigation actions; and review NFIP structures, repetitive damage, and mitigation actions February 20, 2020, at 6:00 p.m.
 Planning Committee Meeting No. 4 Review and revise goals; develop mitigation actions; review NFIP participation and continued compliance; discuss mitigation action prioritization, implementation, and administration; discuss integration of LHMP into other planning documents; review impacts, vulnerabilities, repetitive damage, and mitigation actions related to NFIP structures March 19, 2020, at 2:30 p.m.
 Planning Committee Meeting No. 5 Canceled due to the shelter-in-place and City shutdown as a result of COVID-19 March 24, 2020, at 1:00 p.m.
 Steering Committee Meeting No. 2 (held virtually on teleconference due to Citywide shelter-in-place related to COVID-19) Review mitigation actions, develop prioritization process and identify mitigation action time frame, department/agency, and potential funding sources June 24, 2020, at 3:00 p.m.
 Steering Committee Meeting Developed plans to involve public during the LHMP's maintenance process.
 The Project Manager will reconvene the Planning Committee to monitor, evaluate, and update the LHMP.
 Identified processes for updating the LHMP during the 5-year cycle and applying for grants.
 Reviewed existing authorities, policies, programs, and resources, and the ability to expand upon these resources.
 Mitigation action prioritization and how the LHMP can be integrated into other planning documents and mechanisms.
-TBD Planning Committee Meeting No. 6 (held virtually on teleconference due to Citywide shelter-in-place related to COVID-19) Discussion and review of all inputs received from the public posting of the LHMP Public Review Draft.
+August 10, 2020, at 5:30 p.m.
+Planning Committee Meeting No. 6 (held virtually on teleconference due to Citywide shelter-in-place related to COVID-19) Public meeting.
+Overview of planning process, plan components, and public review process.
+Group review and discussion of the Draft LHMP posted online with survey.
+No public attendance so no public feedback provided.